shreyaa2709/HR_Analytics_Dashboard/README.md

 - Analyze workforce demographics
 - Monitor satisfaction and performance metrics
 - Help HR teams take data-driven decisions
+- Analyze employee attrition and identify high-risk segments

 ## 🛠 Tools Used

-- Power BI Desktop
+Power BI Desktop – For dashboard creation and data modeling

-- DAX (Data Analysis Expressions)
+DAX (Data Analysis Expressions) – For calculated KPIs and measures

-- Power Query Editor
+Power Query – For data cleaning and transformation

+Excel / CSV (Data Source) – Mock data representing employee records

 ## 📂 How to Use